Minimum Requirements for Construction Drawings

 a) List California Energy Commission mandatory requirements on plans.

 b) Certificate of compliance permanently affixed to the plans, indicating the features and performance specifications needed to comply with California Code of Regulations, Title 24, Part 6.
 This certificate must be signed by individual responsible for the design and by owner of the building or property.

 9. Disabled Access

-a) In new accessible buildings, show accessible parking, path of travel, recreation areas, and sanitation facilities.
+a) In additions, alterations, or remodels of commercial projects, show path of travel, accessible parking, signage, and sanitation facilities.

 c) Detail all sanitation facilities including required clearance and height dimensions.